kimitzu/kimitzu-client/README.md

 # Advanced

-For users who want to host their Djali instance remotely, see  [Advanced Installation Instructions](InstallationInstructions.md)
+For users who want to host their Djali instance remotely, see  [Installation Instructions](INSTALL.md)

 # Tests